teverett/mailcradle/README.md

 `java -jar target/mailcradle-1.0.0-SNAPSHOT.jar --config mailcradle.properties`

+Typically MailCradle would be run on a regular basis such as every couple minutes from cron.

 # Configuration

 The mail `mailcradle.properties` contains IMAP login properties, and the name of a mail sorting rules file.
 You will need to configure the properties file for your SMTP and IMAP server.